UAW LOCAL 4811 BYLAWS

 Section 8.
 Every member in good standing shall be permitted to be present and observe Executive Board meetings, except the portions of those meetings regarding confidential personnel information, membership lists, grievances, and legal matters.
 Attendees who are not elected members of the Executive Board shall not be entitled to vote and shall have a voice only when called upon.

 Section 9.
-The Executive Board shall review each communication issued on behalf of the Union, and the Local Union website, and where necessary shall take steps to bring the contents and policy of the messages and website into conformity with the policy of the International and Local Union, as per Article 29, Section 7 of the UAW Constitution.
+The Executive Board shall review each communication issued on behalf of the Local Union, and the Local Union website, and where necessary shall take steps to bring the contents and policy of the messages and website into conformity with the policy of the International Union and the Local Union, as per Article 29, Section 7 of the Constitution of the International Union, UAW.

 Article 8, Joint Council